Values education: Commonality in many "educations"

-Cross has made a start at documenting some teacher training attempts.
+Cross has begun documenting some teacher-training attempts.

 Multinational school-based values education schemes

 Living Values Education Programme

-This project of worldwide proportions inspired by the new religious movement called the Brahma Kumaris World Spiritual University incorporates twelve values (unity, peace, happiness, hope, humility, simplicity, trust, freedom, co-operation, honesty, courage, love), and has formed the basis of the whole-school ethos approach in schools such as West Kidlington Primary School, Kidlington whose head master Neil Hawkes and Values education coordinators Linda Heppenstall used the work and other programmes to help them form a values-based school.
+This project of worldwide proportions inspired by the new religious movement called the Brahma Kumaris World Spiritual University incorporates twelve values (unity, peace, happiness, hope, humility, simplicity, trust, freedom, co-operation, honesty, courage, love), and has formed the basis of the whole-school ethos approach in schools such as West Kidlington Primary School, Kidlington whose head master, Neil Hawkes, and Values education coordinators, Linda Heppenstall, used the work and other programs to help them form a values-based school.
 The Living Values Education Programme website lists 54 countries where values education projects are undertaken.

 Human Values Foundation

-The Human Values Foundation was established in 1995 to make available worldwide, a comprehensive values-themed programme for children from 4 to 12 years entitled "Education in Human Values".
-Its fully resourced lesson plans utilise familiar teaching techniques of discussion, story-telling, quotations, group singing, activities to reinforce learning and times of quiet reflection.
-Following the success of "EHV", a second programme was published – Social and Emotional Education ("SEE"), primarily for ages 12 to 14+ but it has also proved constructive for older children identified as likely to benefit from help getting their lives 'back on track.
-The programmes enable children and young people to explore and put into practice a wide spectrum of values with the potential to enrich their lives.
-Through experiential learning, over time participants develop a well-considered personal morality, all the while gaining invaluable emotional and social skills to help them lead happy, fulfilled, successful lives.
+The Human Values Foundation was established in 1995 to make a comprehensive, values-themed program for children aged 4 to 12, entitled "Education in Human Values," available worldwide.
+Its fully resourced lesson plans utilize familiar teaching techniques of discussion, storytelling, quotations, group singing, activities to reinforce learning, and times of quiet reflection.
+Following the success of "EHV", a second program was published.
+Social and Emotional Education ("SEE"), primarily for ages 12 to 14+, but it has also proved constructive for older children identified as likely to benefit from help getting their lives back on track.
+The programs enable children and young people to explore and put into practice a wide spectrum of values that can enrich their lives.
+Through experiential learning, participants develop a well-considered personal morality over time, all the while gaining invaluable emotional and social skills to help them lead happy, fulfilled, and successful lives.